 Stamina improved - earlier he used to so only 1-2hrous or therapy but after the treatment he was able to do 4-5 hours of therapy sessions every day.

 Bed wetting had completely stopped.

 "We are ecstatic that our son's condition has improved, for whom other doctors had given up hope.
 Our experience with NeuroGen was good.
 Dr.Alok Sharma and Dr.Nandini Gokulchandran are very helpful and supportive.
-We have already recommended many parents with special children to consult NeuroGen for their child and try for stem cell therapy" - concluded his father.
+We have already recommended many parents with special children to consult NeuroGen for their child and try for cell therapy" - concluded his father.